Deploy autonomy with boundaries.

 No. An initial conversation can start with the environment, the system in scope, and the operational problem.
 Part of the engagement is clarifying whether a bounded pilot makes sense.

-What happens after submission?
+What happens after we write in?

 Can Xolver work with an existing robotics or industrial stack?